Exceptional Talent Visa (Application Guide)

 If the applicant or any dependants are applying to switch to the Global Talent Visa from inside the UK, they will need to pay £19.20 to have their biometric information taken.

 All applicants will also need to pay the IHS as part of their visa application.
 This will enable them to use the NHS while in the UK.
-The cost of the IHS is £400 per year.
+The cost of the IHS is £1,035 per year for each person applying.
 Dependants usually need to pay the same amount as the main applicant.
 The applicant can choose how long they wish to apply for a Global Talent Visa, up to a maximum of 5 years.
-This would mean the cost of the IHS would be £2000.

 Is there a limit on the number of Global Talent Visas issued?